 About the Profession

 Doctors of Optometry examine, diagnose, treat, and manage diseases of the eye.
 Training requires four years at a professional school of optometry preceded by a bachelor’s degree or at least 90 credits of undergraduate education including the five prerequisite courses while individual schools may require psychology, statistics, microbiology or additional courses.
 The required admissions test is the Optometry Admissions Test (OAT).
-Review recent admission statistics (PDF on another site) to see the profile of the most recently admitted class, as well as other data related to applicants, students, faculty, research, and residencies.
+You can review recent admission statistics to see the profile of the most recently admitted class, as well as other data related to applicants, students, faculty, research, and residencies.

 From the time you begin college, you are assembling a complete dossier with which to apply to these professional schools.
 For optometry schools your record will include:

 - A Bachelor’s degree or least 90 credit hours of undergraduate work